emberjs/rfcs/text/0000-factoryFor.md

 Ember's dependency injection container has long supported fetching a factory that will be created with any injections present.
-Using the private API that provided this support would allow an instance of the factory to be created with initial values passed via `create`.
+Using the private API that provided this support allows an instance of the factory to be created with initial values passed via `create`.
 For example:

 ```js